godatadriven/godatadriven-blog/content/experiments-day.md

 ### Evening

-20:00 — Have dinner with Sinan (invite only)
+20:00 — Executive dinner with Sinan

 For who? **Executives who are already running a portfolio of innovation experiments or very interested to learn more**.
 This is an exclusive dinner in Amsterdam where you will and get an intimate and strategic update on the field of business experimentation.